manassaloi/manassaloi.github.io/_posts/2016-03-08-five-mistakes-investor-makes-mallouk.markdown

 ---
 layout: post
-title:  "The 5 Mistakes Every Investor Makes and How to Avoid Them: Getting Investing Right - Peter Mallouk"
+title:  "The 5 Mistakes Every Investor Makes and How to Avoid Them - Peter Mallouk"
 tags: booksummaries
 categories: booksummaries